 - Diversity Explosion: The cultural generation gap mapped.
 Information from the Brookings Institute

 - Environmental Health: Data by County/Location from the Environmental Protection Agency (EPA)

-- Falls in Iowa (2009-2013) by County: Check out this report at the bottom of the IDPH Falls Prevention for Iowa homepage.
+- Falls in Iowa (2010-2014) by County: Hospitalizations and deaths information on the IDPH Falls Prevention for Iowa homepage.

 - Health Professional Shortage Areas by State & County: Find Health Resources and Services Administration (HRSA)-designated state and county shortage areas of primary medical care, dental, or mental health providers (see search instructions).

 - Iowa Community Indicators Program: Iowa State University.
 Contains indicators of poverty, participation in food and nutrition assistance programs, and other food-related health and economic measures.

 - Iowa Kids Count: Trends in the well-being of Iowa children.

 - Iowa Public Health Tracking Portal: Iowa Department of Public Health centralized source for public health data.

 - Sexual Health: County adolescent sexual health fact sheets from Eyes Open Iowa.

 - Substance Use and Abuse: Adult and youth data and trends on consumption and consequences for alcohol, tobacco, and other drugs.
 Includes Iowa Youth Survey, BRFSS, and Treatment Admissions.